nickesc/client-enhanced/README.md

 Mods like [Camera Overhaul](https://modrinth.com/mod/cameraoverhaul) and [Shoulder Surfing Reloaded](https://modrinth.com/mod/shoulder-surfing-reloaded) update the way it feels to move around and the way the camera controls.

-And mods like [Sodium](https://modrinth.com/mod/sodium) and [Lithium](https://modrinth.com/mod/lithium) are used to optimize the experience for all kinds of hardware (with the addition of a version of the modpack made for [VulkanMod](https://modrinth.com/mod/vulkanmod)).
+And mods like [Sodium](https://modrinth.com/mod/sodium) and [Lithium](https://modrinth.com/mod/lithium) are used to optimize the experience for all kinds of hardware (with the addition of a version of the modpack [made for the Vulkan renderer](#vulkan-version)).

 The pack also includes mods like [Roughly Enough Resources](https://modrinth.com/mod/rei) and [JourneyMap](https://modrinth.com/mod/journeymap) that add common-sense UI elements like item/recipe lookup and a minimap.